History

 The Gold Club

-Gold Club dinner in Sweden Employees are normally recognized with a golden pin to mark the achievement at a lunch or dinner.
+Gold Club dinner in Sweden Our new members are recognized with a golden badge of merit on a jubilee celebration.

 25 years is a long time – Why do people stay so long at Atlas Copco Group?